-- Take the mixture and divide into 12 portions of around 100g each.
-Wet your hand and form into balls.
+- Take the mixture and divide it into 12 portions of around 100g each.
+Wet your hand and form each into a ball.
 Now, with dry hands, dust with chickpea flour, and gently shape again.

-- Place koftas on an oven tray in a single layer and bake for 45 minutes, turning every 10 minutes, making sure that the koftas retain their ball shape.
+- Place the koftas on an oven tray in a single layer and bake for 30 minutes, turning every 10 minutes, making sure that the koftas retain their ball shape.

-- When the mustard oil stops smoking, and appears translucent, allow to cool a little, then add mustard seeds, fennel seeds, curry leaves and dried chillies.
+- When the mustard oil stops smoking and appears translucent, allow it to cool a little, then add mustard seeds, fennel seeds, curry leaves and dried chillies.
 Return to heat, and cook until mustard seeds begin to splutter.

-- Add the onions and salt and cook for ten minutes, stirring frequently until onions start to brown at the edges.
+- Add the onions, sprinkle with the salt and cook for ten minutes, stirring frequently until the onions start to brown at the edges.

 - Add the turmeric, tomatoes, garlic and 250ml of water, then simmer until the tomatoes soften.

-- Add chilli powder and ground coriander seeds.
+- Add the Kashmiri chilli powder and ground coriander seeds.
 Stir well and cook for another two minutes.

 - Add the tamarind water and cook for a further two minutes.

-- Using a vegetable masher, or a stick blender, puree the sauce, getting as many large pieces of tomato reduced.
-Bring to the boil, then reduce heat to a very low simmer.
+- Using a vegetable masher or a stick blender, puree the gravy, getting as many large pieces of tomato reduced.
+Bring to a boil, then reduce heat to a very low simmer.

 - Add the juices from the cooked koftas to the mixture, then mix well.
 Gently add the koftas in a single layer, ensuring they are coated with the sauce.

-- Poach koftas in sauce for 30 minutes, gently turning every five minutes.
+- Cover the pan and poach the koftas in the gravy for 20 minutes, gently turning them every five minutes.

-- Removethe koftas from sauce, and place into serving dish.
-Stir the sauce, and gently add coconut milk.
-Season with salt, to taste, then pour sauce over koftas, sprinkle with coriander and serve.
+- Stir the gravy, and slowly add the coconut milk.
+Season with salt, to taste, bring to a simmer then pour the gravy over the koftas.
+Sprinkle with coriander and serve.